ukangaekom/hisho_evm_cross_chain_token/ccip/cct/foundry/README.md

 Variables to configure:

-- `PRIVATE_KEY`: The private key for your testnet wallet.
-If you use MetaMask, you can follow this [guide](https://support.metamask.io/managing-my-wallet/secret-recovery-phrase-and-private-keys/how-to-export-an-accounts-private-key/) to export your private key. **Note**: This key is required for signing transactions like token transfers.
 - `RPC_URL_FUJI`: The RPC URL for the Fuji testnet.
 You can get this from the [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/) website.
 - `RPC_URL_ARBITRUM_SEPOLIA`: The RPC URL for the Arbitrum Sepolia testnet.
 You can get this from the [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/) website.
 - `ETHERSCAN_API_KEY`: An API key from Etherscan to verify your contracts.
 You can obtain one from [Etherscan](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics).